iqbalamo93/GLM/README.md

 Note when fitting a model with poission `we get feature's p value<0.05` which is significant i.e given a model our features were able to get the relation between dependent and independent vialable.
 NOTE: p-value of features should be read w.r.t. to mode.

+#### Poisson link
+The Poisson link function.
+An intercept only equation might be *y* ~ Poisson(β) .
+We can convert β which is on link scale to raw data scale by expontiating it

 ### GLM for Logistic Regression

 ![image](https://user-images.githubusercontent.com/32023419/213840641-3a1222d6-4c7b-45d3-9f83-fa12513a719b.png)